mdn/content/files/en-us/web/accessibility/aria/roles/alert_role/index.md

 ## Examples

-Following are common examples of alerts and how to implement them:
+The following are common examples of alerts and how to implement them:

 ### Example 1: Making ready-made content inside an element with an alert role visible